The Master of Science Program in Biology

 Extensive resources are available to students in the program for advanced study in behavior, biochemistry, conservation biology, cytology, developmental cell biology, genetics, ecology, microbiology, molecular biology, and plant and animal physiology.

 Among the program's facilities are research laboratories, instrument rooms, warm and cold environment rooms and growth chambers, greenhouses, animal quarters, and vehicles and boats for field work.
 The Biology Department manages the University Environmental Genomics Center with DNA sequencing, Phosphorimaging and Real-time PCR capabilities.
 Biology also manages the new Biology Imaging Center with confocal and fluorescent as well as transmission and scanning electron microscopy.
 Research labs are well equipped with a variety of standard and specialized equipment including chromatographs, mass spectrometers, a variety of spectrophotometers, an amino acid analyzer, preparative and ultracentrifuges, beta/gamma counters, filmless autoradiography, tissue culture facilities, cryogenic and ultra cold storage, and a CO2 gas analyzer.
 A wide variety of microcomputers and printers is available throughout the University.

-The University's campus is on Boston Harbor, where programs focusing on the biology of the harbor environment and terrestrial biology are emphasized.
-The University's Field Station on Nantucket Island offers further resources for research in aquatic and terrestrial biology.
+The university's campus is on Boston Harbor, where programs focusing on the biology of the harbor environment and terrestrial biology are emphasized.
+The university's Nantucket Field Station offers further resources for research in aquatic and terrestrial biology.

 Test of English as a Foreign Language (TOEFL official test score) is required for international applicants.
 For more information regarding minimal TOEFL scores go to Graduate Admissions.